Collecting Limited Edition Prints by Blake DeBock

 Every Limited Edition photograph released by DeBock Fine Art is accompanied by a Certificate of Authenticity.
 The COA serves as a permanent record of the work and documents the essential details of the edition, including the image title, edition size, edition number, year of creation, and Blake’s signature.

-Each certificate confirms that the photograph is part of a single, finite edition tied to the image itself.
-The COA is Blake’s personal guarantee that no additional prints of that image will ever be produced beyond the stated edition, in any format, size, or material.
+The COA is Blake’s personal guarantee that no additional prints of that image will ever be produced beyond the stated edition.
 Together with the signed artwork, the COA provides collectors with clear provenance, long-term confidence, and formal verification of scarcity.

 These Certificates of Authenticity accompany every limited edition fine art photograph acquired through the Blake DeBock Fine Art Gallery in The Village at Mammoth.